-Our dentists will take an X-ray to examine the shape of your root canals and see if there is any infection in the surrounding bone.
+Our dentist will take an X-ray to examine the shape of your root canals and see if there is any infection in the surrounding bone.
 If a root canal is needed, an access hole is drilled into the tooth, through which the dental pulp, bacteria and debris are removed.
-Our dentists will use root canal files to clean out your tooth all the way down the roots.
-Once the tooth is thoroughly cleaned, our dentists will seal it with a sealer paste and a rubber compound.
+Our dentist will use root canal files to clean out your tooth all the way down the roots.
+Once the tooth is thoroughly cleaned, our dentist will seal it with a sealer paste and a rubber compound.
 The access hole is closed with a dental filling.

 Many people still believe that root canals are the apex of discomfort in the dental office, but that is simply not the case.
 Root canal therapy is a treatment that relieves pain and discomfort; it does not create either!
 With modern technology and advanced endodontic tools, root canals are more comfortable and effective than ever, helping you to smile, speak and eat with complete comfort once again.
 If you have been avoiding a root canal treatment because of fear, please reach out to us so we can help you know how this option can give you back your oral health!

 Feel free to contact our dental office today to learn more and to schedule an appointment.

 |Thursday||8:00 a.m. - 5:00 p.m.*|

 *Thursday and Friday hours vary.
 Please call for more details.